rooklift/disorderBook/README.md

 * rjsamson
 * rami

-## Experimental
+## C version

-An experimental version with the backend in C is [being worked on](https://github.com/fohristiwhirl/disorderCook).
+A version with the backend in C [now exists](https://github.com/fohristiwhirl/disorderCook).
 Sadly, this doesn't lead to the sort of speedups you might hope (the bottleneck seems to be the frontend).